SanjeevaRDodlapati/QeMLflow/.archive/archive/root_cleanup_backup_20250616_091402/FOLDER_REORGANIZATION_IMPLEMENTATION_COMPLETE.md

 - **🎯 Developer Focus**: Clear workflows and learning paths
 - **🚀 Future-Ready**: Template-driven scalable patterns

-**Result**: ChemML is now organized as a world-class computational chemistry platform capable of scaling to become the premier tool in the field while maintaining exceptional developer experience and maintainability.
+**Result**: QeMLflow is now organized as a world-class computational chemistry platform capable of scaling to become the premier tool in the field while maintaining exceptional developer experience and maintainability.

 ---

 *Implementation completed successfully on June 16, 2025.
-ChemML is now ready for the next phase of exponential growth and development.*
+QeMLflow is now ready for the next phase of exponential growth and development.*